bkw/nodecopter-stream/README.md

 * make sure ffserver exists on process exit

 * reduce CPU usage of node (suspect: parsing frames that could be dropped)

+* find out if we really need to parse the PaEV frames out of the video stream, the much simpler stream2.js seems to work just fine (with much less cpu usage)